 The district may close school because of bad weather or emergency conditions.
 When such conditions exist, the superintendent will make the official decision concerning the closing of the district's facilities.
-When it becomes necessary to close, open late, or to release early, the following radio and school officials will notify television stations:
+When it becomes necessary to close, open late, or to release early, the Remind App will be used to communicate to parents, teachers and students.
+Facebook and other social media outlets will be used.
+Channel 3 will receive the announcement through our Region 9 communication.